#main-header { background: #000000; }

 Once the dogs have walked together peacefully and seem at ease in each other’s presence, it’s time for them to greet each other calmly.
 Let them sniff each other and, if they seem comfortable, perhaps lie down near each other as the owners engage in conversation.

-By following this structured routine, you’re providing both dogs with the best chance to recognize you as their pack leader and to peacefully acquaint themselves with each other.
+By following this structured routine, you’re providing both dogs with the best chance to recognize you as their pack leader and to acquaint themselves with each other peacefully.
 This approach fosters a positive environment for learning and appropriate behavior in future encounters.

-Should I Take My Berger Blanc Suisse Puppy to a Dog Park?
+Should I Take My White Swiss Shepherd Puppy to a Dog Park?

-Should I Take My Berger Blanc Suisse Puppy to a Dog Park?
+Should I Take My White Swiss Shepherd Puppy to a Dog Park?

 In theory, dog parks sound great!
 Who doesn’t like seeing their dog playing happily with other dogs and getting exercise?
 Unfortunately, as good as it sounds, the potential for a good experience outweighs the great risk of dog parks.